Regd.No.: 126198/071/072

 • Emergency evacuation by any means of transportation including Heli services.

-• Early return from the trip due to personal / medical problem in this case clients should bear his / her own expenses on return from trek and in Kathmandu including expenses of accompanying guide / porters.
+• Early return from the trip due to personal/medical problems in this case clients should bear his / her expenses on return from trek and in Kathmandu including expenses of accompanying guide/porters.

-• Kathmandu valley sightseeing with tour guide.
+• Kathmandu Valley sightseeing with a tour guide.

 Altitude Graph